The Nonfindability of the Mind

 One of the quotations the Panchen Lama uses here is that when you twirl around a stick or the sword, he calls it, of the understanding of voidness, it doesn’t meet any obstruction; which means that there’s no concrete referent “thing,” findable thing, or concrete defining characteristic that would block and obstruct this understanding of voidness as if there were some thing out there.

-He says, “Within a state of voidness the lance” – that’s like a big stick that’s used as a weapon – “of awareness twirls around.
-A correct view (of reality) cannot be impeded” – that’s “blocked” – “by anything ultimately tangible or obstructive.”
+He says, “Within a state of voidness the lance” – that’s like a big stick that’s used as a weapon – “of awareness is to be twirled around.
+A correct view (of reality) is not a tangible obstruction” – it does not block or prevent the conventional functioning of cause and effect.
 Alright?
 This is a quotation by Padampa Sanggye (Pha-dam-pa Sangs-rgyas) in his discussion to the people of Dingri (Ding-ri brgya-rsta-ma, A Hundred Verses to the People of Dingri).
 Dingri is a district of Tibet.